 - Greek Mythology and History

-Cultural Stories and History from Ancient: Egypt, India and Persia
+Cultural Stories and History from Ancient: Egypt, India and Persia.

-History tells of human deeds and strivings, stirring in children a more intense experience of their own humanity.
+History tells of human deeds and striving, stirring in children a more intense experience of their own humanity.
 The year culminates with the study of ancient Greece, the perfect representative of an appreciation for the balance between physical skill and beauty, art and science, earthly life and spirituality.
 Through studying the ancient Greek city-states, the class develops an understanding of how the people lived out their ideals in various ways.